yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/seamless-sdk-payment-web.md

 > 📘 TypeScript Library
 >
-> If you're using TypeScript, Yuno offers a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that provides access to all available methods in the Yuno Web SDK.
+> If you are using TypeScript, Yuno offers a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that provides access to all available methods in the Yuno Web SDK.

 ## Step 2: Initialize SDK with the public key

-Initialize the Yuno SDK in your JavaScript application by providing a valid `PUBLIC_API_KEY`.
+Initialize the Yuno SDK in your JavaScript application by providing a valid `PUBLIC_API_KEY`:

 ```javascript
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);